 For a pitcher, disaster usually means surgery, and for Weiss, it meant arthroscopic surgery in December 2016 to remove scar tissue from his right elbow.

-“It was kind of crummy timing,” said Weiss.
+“It was kind of crummy timing,” Weiss said.
 “It was my first opportunity in big league camp and it just never really felt right the whole time I was in camp in ’16.

 “It was frustrating because of how long it took.
 We tried like a bunch of different approaches and tried to avoid having surgery which I think is the right move because once you go in there it’s really not quite the exact same.
 I’m happy to kind of put that behind me and go forth and pitch instead of worrying about a lot of doubts in the back of your head.”